-We must make estimates of our ability to collect accounts receivable and our unbilled work-inprocess.
+We must make estimates of our ability to collect accounts receivable and our unbilled but recognized work-in-process.
 In circumstances where we are aware of a specific customer's inability to meet its financial obligations to us, we record a specific allowance to reduce the net recognized receivable to the amount we reasonably believe will be collected.
-For all other customers we recognize allowances for doubtful accounts based upon historical bad debts, customer concentration, customer credit-worthiness, current economic conditions, aging of amounts due and changes in customer payment terms.
-As of December 30, 2011, our accounts receivable balance was \$73,065,000, net of an allowance for doubtful accounts of \$2,339,000.
+For all other customers we recognize allowances for doubtful accounts based upon historical bad debts, customer concentration, customer credit-worthiness, current economic conditions, and aging of amounts due.
+As of December 28, 2012, our accounts receivable balance was \$85,361,000, net of an allowance for doubtful accounts of \$2,666,000.